-Table 1 shows the number of whole time equivalent staff who have been recruited to support to implementation of the six priority services agreed in the MoU.
+Table 1 shows the number of whole time equivalent (WTE) staff who have been recruited each year to support the implementation of the six priority services agreed in the MoU.
 The tables do not include existing staff within NHS Boards or IAs who were delivering these services prior to the MoU.

 The data returned shows that there has been a sustained increase in recruitment across all areas of the MoU, with 793.2 additional WTE staff recruited in 2021-22.
 While increases in workforce may be indicative of progress towards delivery of the MoU, there is in general no expectation of specific workforce levels which are required across Scotland.
 It should be recognised that there may be variation in appropriate staffing numbers depending on the clinical model developed, the skills mix of the workforce and local population needs.

 (a) including but not limited to: midwives; community mental health nurses; out of hours staff; programme managers; administrative support.

-Many areas reported in their tracker returns that the pace of recruitment has been impacted by the COVID-19 pandemic across all MoU areas, with pauses in recruitment lasting 4-6 months.
-Following this, many Multi-Disciplinary Team (MDT) members were redeployed to support the pandemic response and vaccine roll-out, directing resources away from services listed in the MoU.
-Most services are now back into remobilisation phase with recruitment complete or underway.
+Many areas reported in their tracker returns that the pace of recruitment was impacted by the COVID-19 pandemic across all MoU areas, most recently in responding to the Omicron variant.
+Most services are now back into a remobilisation phase with recruitment complete or underway.
 Some areas noted that staffing levels and recruitment were impacted by staff absences and capacity to train new employees.

-The additional staff described in section 2 above enable NHS Boards to provide an increased range of services, in accordance with the MoU.
+The additional staff described in section 3 above enable NHS Boards to provide an increased range of services, in accordance with the MoU.
 All of these services are currently available to patients, however in most cases these had historically been provided by individual GP practices.
 Chart 1 illustrates the percentage of GP practices whose patients can now access these services directly from their NHS Board.
 The data relating to this chart can be found in the spreadsheet which accompanies this publication.

 It is not expected that all GP practices in Scotland will take up these NHS Board provided services.
 Because service delivery models are designed specifically according to local population needs, there are variations in approach across the country.
-For example, there may be some GP Practices where there is no defined need for a particular professional role (such as Community Links Workers) and the list of CTAC's services is not prescriptive.
-These services may therefore never reach 100% coverage.
+For example, there may be some GP Practices where there is no defined need for a particular professional role.
+These services may therefore never reach 100 per cent coverage.
 There may also be local circumstances where local Primary Care Improvement Programme Boards determine it is necessary for one or more local GP practices to continue delivering one or more services intended to transfer to board-employed MDT under the MoU.

-Around a third of practices had full access for most of the CTAC services listed, as at March 2021.
-17 per cent had full access to Chronic Disease Monitoring.
+Around 50 to 60 per cent of practices have full access for most of the CTAC services listed, as at March 2022.
+Sixteen per cent have full access to Chronic Disease Monitoring.

-The VTP workstream was delayed for one year to focus on COVID-19 vaccination and seasonal flu vaccinations.
-The roll out of pre-school, school age and pregnancy vaccinations are relatively well advanced, with services in place for nearly 90 per cent of practices.
-There is currently lower coverage for adult immunisation, with 13 per cent of practices having full access to this service.
-Some areas reported that full transfer of all vaccinations to NHS Boards was not appropriate e.g. for the vulnerable and elderly.
-Most areas are operating a blended model of GP and NHS Board delivery, with community nurses, pharmacies, schools and maternity wards all playing an important role.
+The roll out of pre-school, school age and pregnancy vaccinations are well advanced, with full services in place for between 80 to 90 per cent of practices.
+There is currently lower coverage for out of schedule immunisation, with 65 per cent of practices having full access to this service.
+Many areas are operating a blended model of GP and NHS Board delivery, with community nurses, pharmacies, schools and maternity wards all playing an important role.

-Twenty per cent of practices are fully supported with urgent care services, and a further 26 per cent have partial access to this service.
+Twelve per cent of practices are fully supported with urgent care services, and a further 38 per cent have partial access to this service.

-Forty per cent of practices currently have full access to a musculoskeletal physiotherapist and 47 per cent have full access to a mental health worker.
-57 per cent of practices have full access to a community links worker, whose services are not intended to be universal but allocated on the basis of need.
+Thirty eight per cent of practices currently have full access to a musculoskeletal physiotherapist and 45 per cent have full access to a mental health worker.
+Sixty six per cent of practices have full access to a community links worker, whose services were not intended to be universal but allocated on the basis of need.

 The services included in the MoU are defined as follows.
 As indicated above, there may be geographical and other limitations to the extent of any service redesign and local needs which need to be determined as part of the PCIP.